galactic-rbk/galactic-space/README.md

 Project Name
 galactic-space

+Team
+Product Owner: Ahmad Alhasan
+Scrum Master: Ola Al khateeb
+Development Team Members: Dania Hamdan, Waleed Nemreeny

 Table of Contents
 Usage
 Requirements
 Development
 Installing Dependencies
-Tasks
-Team

 Usage

-You can start using this website by running "npm start" locally then open local host with port 3000 on browser, or "heroku open" to run the production version on heroku website.
+You can start using this website by running "node server.js" locally then open the browser and write local host with port 3000 on browser, or "heroku open" to run the production version on heroku website.

 Requirements
+Node 0.10.x
 Angular
 Bootstrap
 firebase
-NodeJS
 Express

 Development

-Installing Dependencies

-From within the root directory:

-// to install predefined dependencies : npm install
-// to add specific package to the dependencies run : npm install --save/--save-dev <package-name>
+From within the root directory: to install predefined dependencies : npm install to add specific package to the dependencies run : npm install --save/--save-dev <package-name>
-Tasks

-install nodeJS framework on your local machine. install node package manager "npm" tool.
-Team

-Team Members: Ahmad Al hasan , Dania Hamdan , Waleed khaled , Ola Al khateeb